ganderzz/dylanpaulus.com/_posts/2017-09-08-tips-on-creating-reusable-components.md

 Continuing on the topic of thinking of components as functions, keep components simple.
 Components that do too many things are dangerous.
 They are easy to break, and a pain to maintain.
 Instead, split functionality into separate components, then compose those components to make something functional.
 This makes it really easy to maintain features, and to swap out functionality when requirements change.

-From the looks of it, we really don't need an IconButton component.
+Going to the IconButton example, we really don't need an IconButton component.
 What if tomorrow we need an IconInput button?
-We not have two separate, but pretty similar components to maintain!
+We not only have two separate, but pretty similar components to maintain!
 We can fix this by using composition.
-It seems what we really want is something that 'adds an icon' to a component.
+What we really want is something that 'adds an icon' to a component.
 Let's make a new component called IconAdder.

 ```
 class IconAdder extends React.Component {